Euro zone bond yields rise, eyes on central banks | Business

 “We expect the ECB to remain supportive of BTPs, and Eurozone government bonds in general, next year, especially in the first quarter” of 2022, Unicredit analysts said.
 “The 100-day correlation between BTPs and Bunds reached 85% recently, an indication that investors currently see Italy’s idiosyncratic risk as contained despite next year’s presidential election,” they argued, adding they see the German Italian yields spread close to around 125 bps in the coming months.

 "It would probably require a trigger to take Bunds out of their confined -0.3/-0.4% range.
 With the market thus close to major resistance, we prefer scaling into tactical shorts," Commerzbank analysts said in a note to clients.
-French, Spain and Portugese yields are rising of 0.5-1 bps.
+French, Spain and Portuguese yields were up around 1.5 bps.

 Italian bond prices – which move inversely with yields – outperformed their peers as investors think the ECB will remain dovish on pandemic concerns.
 “We expect the ECB to remain supportive of BTPs, and Eurozone government bonds in general, next year, especially in the first quarter” of 2022, Unicredit analysts said.

-"The 100-day correlation between BTPs and Bunds reached 85% recently, an indication that investors currently see Italy's idiosyncratic risk as contained despite next year's presidential election," they argued, adding they see the German Italian yields spread close to around 125 bps in the coming months.
-Italy's 10-year government bond yield fell 1.5 basis points to 0.903% after hitting a one-week low at 0.887%.
+“The 100-day correlation between BTPs and Bunds reached 85% recently, an indication that investors currently see Italy’s idiosyncratic risk as contained despite next year’s presidential election,” they argued, adding they see the German Italian yields spread close to around 125 bps in the coming months.
+Italy’s 10-year government bond yield was flat at 0.919% after hitting a one-week low at 0.887%.
+The Italian-German 10-year yield spread tightened to 127 bps .

-Greece's 10-year government bond yield fell 1.5 basis points to 1.34%.
-Volatility is expected to rise with possible large swings in yields as liquidity wanes into year-end.
+Greece's 10-year government bond yield fell 4 basis points to 1.32%.
+DZ Bank analysts expected at this week's ECB meeting the announcement of “an increase in the supranational share (of the ECB’s total bond purchases) from 10% to 15% from which EU bonds should benefit.”

-Investors will focus on the U.S. producer price index (PPI), which analysts expect to rise 9.2% year-on-year after climbing 8.6% in the month before.
-"We view long-end rates as capped, but short yields could make more headway, for instance, on an upside U.S. PPI surprise," ING analysts argued.
+“If our expectations of a continuation of the PEPP beyond March 2022 is fulfilled, this could provide further impetus,” they said in a research note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)